psycopg/psycopg2/doc/src/connection.rst

     Connections are created using the factory function `~psycopg2.connect()`.

-    Connections are thread safe and can be shared among many thread.
+    Connections are thread safe and can be shared among many threads.
 See :ref:`thread-safety` for details.

     .. method:: cursor([name] [, cursor_factory] [, withhold])